-Applicants can consult with staff before applying during our office hours and help desk support schedule.
-M-AAA staff will not review or provide comments on draft materials.
+Applicants can consult with M-AAA staff before applying during our office hours and help desk support schedule.
+Staff will not review or provide comments on draft materials.
 See Program Timeline for our office hours and help desk support schedule.